-First, start by identifying the net current asset value of a company.
-You can calculate NCAV with this formula:
+First, start by identifying the net current asset value of a company, then you can calculate NCAV with this formula:

 NCAV = Total Assets – Total Liabilities – Preferred Shares

-This margin means providing a lot of safety as the company can essentially be up for liquidation.
-It can then pay off any debts and reimburse shareholders.
-The greater the difference, the safer that you are
+This margin means providing a lot of safety as the company can essentially be up for liquidation; it can then pay off any debts and reimburse shareholders, and the greater the difference, the safer that you are.

 Understanding Valuation Multiples